 Domestic abuse is not specific to any religious groups or communities.
 It can affect any gender, any age, any race, religion, culture or background.
+The abuse can occur between a husband and wife, parent and child, or siblings and in-laws.

 The findings from the Crime Survey for England and Wales (year ending March 2018) stated 7.9% of women (1.3 million) and 4.2% of men (695,000) experienced domestic abuse.

-Whilst we cannot generalise the factors for domestic abuse, i.e, ethnic background/religion, the findings from 2018 state that Christian women (5.7%) were more likely to have experienced partner abuse in the last 12 months than Muslim women (2.9%) and Hindu women (1.8%).
+Whilst we cannot generalise the factors for domestic abuse, i.e. ethnic background/religion, the findings from 2018 state that Christian women (5.7%) were more likely to have experienced partner abuse in the last 12 months than Muslim women (2.9%) and Hindu women (1.8%).

 However, it is felt there are many cases which are unreported; we understand there is cultural stigma, blame, fear of repercussions, and this is what we are challenging, it is important that you put your safety and wellbeing first.

 Madhani, et al (2017) did a community-based observational study with 1325 Pakistani women, none of them accessed professional help due to fear of abuse escalating and the ongoing societal stigma.
-Therefore, it is important for all readers to know that there is a great deal of support and expertise advice available; professionals are there to help you understand what you're going through and to stop you or other people from getting hurt.
-Any relationship from all faiths or beliefs should be of one which is a healthy, loving and empowering relationship for two people.
+Therefore it is important for all readers to know that there is a great deal of support and expertise advice available; professionals are there to help you understand what you're going through and to stop you or other people from getting hurt.

+Any marriage from all faiths or beliefs should be of one which is a healthy, loving and empowering relationship for two people.
 Conflict and disagreements are sometimes inevitable, but there are ways to resolve concerns or issues, through effective communication, patience and compassion.
-Those which transgress that are oppressive and abusive and should be dealt with professionally and legally.

-The Islamic view on domestic violence is emphasised through the Qur'an (Holy Book) and through the Sunnah (The way of the Prophet, (Peace and Blessings Be upon Him)).
+Those which transgress that are oppressive and abusive should be dealt with professionally and legally.
+The Islamic view on domestic violence is emphasised through the Qur'an (Holy Book) and through the Sunnah (The way of the Prophet, (Peace and Blessings Be upon Him).
 Islam forbids any and all kinds of abuse, injustice or oppression, no matter how small it may be perceived, which includes saying a bad word or raising one's hand against another person.